 However, be sure to check that he has professional insurance covering errors and omissions in building inspection allowing you to have recourse if you have a problem in the years following the purchase of the house.
 I was impressed at how willing the firm’s design professsionals were to listen to my thoughts on the emerging risks associated with green design (Followed the best TV Bed Store) .
 In addition to suggesting a number of other legal issues, I selected a handful of claims reported by Maryland-based attorney Frank Musica at the 2007 AIA National Convention in San Antonio to open up a discussion on form contract language – particularly from the AIA documents – and suggested how certain applicable provisions might be amended to reduce the architect’s risk when rendering green design services.

 The claim that made the biggest splash with my audience yesterday was where Musica reported how an architect failed to perform sufficient due diligence in crafting green building specifications for a particular project and specified what turned out to be a patented solar shading system.
 After the project was complete, the patent holder approached the owner and demanded a licensing fee for its use of the system.
 The owner pointed a finger at the architect and sought indemnification under the terms of the parties’ agreement.
-In my slide detailing this particular claim, I set forth the standard form intellectual property infringement indemnification provision that I use in my owner – architect agreements:
+In my slide detailing this particular claim, One of the biggest issues on the design and construtions was the poor indoor air quality found on the inspection, if you are planning to purchase or rent an appartment we suggest first contact professionals for an Indoor Air Quality Testing.
+I set forth the standard form intellectual property infringement indemnification provision that I use in my owner – architect agreements:

 The Architect shall indemnify and hold the Owner and the Additional Insureds, as set forth in Exhibit X, harmless from any and all claims for infringement by reason of the use of any design or elements of the design of the Architect which the Architect knew, or with the exercise of due care, should have known, to be protected by one or more copyrights or patents.”